MathisGH/testAppStrava/README.md

 ## Overview
 - 'server.py': Flask app for Strava authentification and token storage
 - 'fetch_activities.py': Dowloads all Strava activities for every athlete in athletes.json
+- 'build_features.py': Cleaning and feature engineering
 - 'csv_to_json.py': Converts the CSV file from Google Sheet to a JSON file
-- 'notebook_strava.ipynb': Notebook for EDA
 - More coming soon...

 ## Training analysis
 - Data engineering: creating new variables like activity intensity and training load
 - Clustering: group training sessions based on heart rate zones, speed variability, and intensity
 - Training load estimation: analyze effort levels to identify risks of overtraining or injury
-- Performance prediction: use machine learning (e.g., Random Forest) to estimate personal bests
+- Performance prediction: use machine learning to estimate personal bests (in progress)
 - More coming soon...